OpenIxia/ixvision-zta/README.md

 ## Usage

-Initialize python environment (you might need to adopt this to your setup, depending on the directory tree structure)
+Initialize python environment (you might need to adapt this to your setup, depending on the directory tree structure)

     export PYENV=ixvision
     cd $PYENV; export PYENV_DIR=`pwd`